matthias-stemmler/annimate/docs/user-guide/src/links.md

 ## Other Software

-- [Pepper](https://corpus-tools.org/pepper/index.html): Platform for conversion and manipulation of linguistic data, supports the relANNIS format
+For other ANNIS-related software, see [corpus-tools.org](https://corpus-tools.org/).
+There you will find these tools, among others:

-- [Annatto](https://github.com/korpling/annatto): Tool for conversion and manipulation of linguistic data, based on the graphANNIS representation
+- [Annatto](https://corpus-tools.org/annatto/): Tool for conversion and manipulation of linguistic data, based on the graphANNIS representation
-- [graphANNIS](https://github.com/korpling/graphANNIS): The library underlying ANNIS, Annimate and Annatto
+- [graphANNIS](https://corpus-tools.org/graphannis/): The library underlying ANNIS, Annimate and Annatto
+- [Pepper](https://corpus-tools.org/legacy/) (Legacy): Platform for conversion and manipulation of linguistic data, supports the relANNIS format

 ## Corpora